MicrosoftDocs/win32-pr.pt-br/desktop-src/WsdApi/types.md

 ---
 # <a name="types-element"></a>Elemento Types

-Uma lista de nomes qualificados por XSD.
+Uma lista de nomes qualificados XSD.

 ## <a name="usage"></a>Uso